 - Water used to not taste that good to me but now I add a bit of lemon or other flavours like cucumber and mint or other citrus and herbs.

 #2: Make My Bed

 My morning routine looks like this: I get up, go to the kitchen to boil water for coffee and water, while water is boiling I head back to my bedroom to open the window to let in fresh air and light.
 Then I make my bed.
 If my bed isn’t made I feel like I am completely disorganized for the rest of the day.
 It’s the centrepiece in my room so why wouldn’t I want it to be made and clean?!

 This isn’t my bedroom but I love all white bedrooms & bathrooms.
 Photo cred: GlitterInc

 While this wasn’t a big part of my life until 3 years ago, now I can’t go without daily exercise.
 It is probably my biggest non-negotiable.
 I don’t train every day but I do tend to go to the gym 6 days a week.
-One day is reserved for yoga and I walk the dog daily.
-Walking counts right?
+One day is reserved for yoga and I try to walk 10,000 steps a day.

 Everyone’s life is so different and I know it’s not always possible to make that time but if you have 10-20 minutes, it will make a difference.
 Just move every day somehow and I swear you will get to a place where exercise will also become a non-negotiable for you.

 #4: Use Sunscreen

 I admit that I am an ex-sun worshipper.
-I still love myself a nice tan but I know that it’s not good for me.
+I still love myself a nice tan but I prefer less wrinkles and sun damage on my face.
 My late mother always stayed out of the sun and protected herself from the sun’s rays and she looked fabulous into her 70s.
 Since the late 90s, I have used a tinted moisturizer with SPF 20 but now I’m even more stringent about wearing sunscreen especially since I live in California.